 If left unchecked or gone unnoticed, these are conditions that can definitely shorten dogs’ lifespans, or at the very least reduce their quality of life.

-Some of the issues that Shih Tzu can have are hip dysplasia, patellar luxation, collapsed trachea, breathing problems, and eye, ear, and teeth issues.
+Some of the issues that Shih Tzu can have include hip dysplasia, patellar luxation, collapsed trachea, breathing problems, and eye, ear, and teeth issues.

 This might sound like a lot, but it’s important to remember that these are health problems that are common to many tiny dogs and doesn’t mean that all Shih Tzu will get these conditions.